AnaisUrlichs/react-article-display/README.md

 ## Tutorial

-This is the final version of the ["Tutorial on Helm Hooks and Codefresh"](https://codefresh.io/helm-tutorial/helm-hooks/)
+This application is referenced in a lot of different tutorials on [AnaisUrlichs](https://github.com/AnaisUrlichs/react-article-display) GitHub repositories.

-To learn more about Helm and using Helm in React to build and deploy a Docker image on your Kubernetes cluster follow the tutorial ["Getting started with Helm 3 using React and Codefresh"](https://codefresh.io/helm-tutorial/getting-started-with-helm-3/)
+To get started using this app see below.

 ## Running the project